Kaiyangshi-Ito/fastHDMI/fastHDMI/README.md

-# fastHDMI -- fast High-Dimensional Mutual Information
+# fastHDMI -- fast High-Dimensional Mutual Information estimation

 This packages uses mutual information and accelerated gradient method to screen for important variables from (potentially very) high-dimensional large datasets.
 As a feature, it can be applied on large `.csv` data in parallel in a memory-efficient manner and use FFT for KDE to estimate the mutual information extremely fast.
-It also features screening for SNPs and optimize the nonconvex sparse learning problem on large genetic data using plink files (`*.bed/*.bim/*.fam`).
 The corresponding paper by Yang et al. is coming soon...

 The available functions are:
 - `continuous_filter_plink` caculates the mutual information between a continuous outcome and a bialletic SNP using FFT.
-Missing data is acceptable and will be removed.
+Missing data in the input variables is acceptable and will be removed per bivariate calculation.
 The arguments are:
   * `bed_file`, `bim_file`, `fam_file` are the location of the plink1 files;
   * `outcome`, `outcome_iid` are the outcome values and the iids for the outcome.
 For genetic data, it is usual that the order of SNP iid and the outcome iid don't match.
 While SNP iid can be obtained from the plink1 files, outcome iid here is to be declared separately. `outcome_iid` should be a list of strings or a one-dimensional numpy string array.
   * `N=500` is the default values for grid size for FFT.